ngamiga@gmail.com

 Software

-But now we move on to the software side, the 25 games picked for Mini are maybe not the best of the best, it certainly has a few classics on here, Stunt Car Racer, Worms, Another World, Zool, Alien Breed and Speedball 2.
+But now we move on to the software side, the 25 games picked for Mini are maybe not the best of the best, it certainly has a few classics on here.
+Stunt Car Racer, Worms, Another World, Zool, Alien Breed and Speedball 2.
 But the pack is really missing one or two real Amiga classics.
-I get license costs and rights are difficult so I will kinda give them a break on the included titles.
+I get license costs and rights are difficult, so I will kinda give them a break on the included titles.
 They are not bad, the best part about the machine is likely not locking the system to just these games and including WHDload, this really opens up expandability.

-Now maybe due to legal battle of the OS rights, or Cloanto wanting more money for Workbench or because this mini doesn’t feature a working keyboard they opted to ignore the serious side, I feel they should of put one serious app on there, a Paint program would be my choice as you don’t really need a keyboard, DPaint would again be my first choice but I understand the license costs for that with it being an EA owned might of been too much, but again, Cloanto produced likely the best competition to said package, PPaint.
+I mean feel they should of really put one serious app on there, a Paint program would be my choice as you don’t really need a keyboard, DPaint would again be my first choice but I understand the license costs for that with it being an EA owned might of been too much, but again, Cloanto produced likely the best competition to said package, PPaint, however I belive right where sold to A-Eon on that package, so again maybe there would have been issues adding that software.

 PPaint could of shown this was more than a Gaming System!

-Retro game ltd could even held a competition for best art work produced on the mini for a small prize or something that might have encouraged the community to really show off what art work can be produced on a Amiga.
+Retro game ltd could even held a competition for best art work produced on the mini for a small prize or something that might have encouraged the community to really show off what art work can be produced on an Amiga.

 It would have also been another talking point for all the A500 mini reviews and Amiga exposure where getting at the moment, to remember the Amiga was more than just a gaming machine, instead it’s largely just about the Amiga games.
 Again I do appreciate that maybe this wasn’t the goal of the project but I still think it’s a missed opportunity that’s all.

-I doubt outside the Amiga Community, people are aware of what can be done on a Amiga, and even less aware of how much the community has pushed it forwards.
-It would have been great show case Amiga serious side more and even shown off how modern looking an Amiga workbench can look, something like Amikit XE would of been a very nice showcase.
+I doubt outside the Amiga Community, people are aware of what can be done on an Amiga, and even less aware of how much the community has pushed it forwards.
+It would have been great show case Amiga serious side and even shown off how modern looking an Amiga workbench can look, something like Amikit XE would of been a very nice showcase.

-Again I feel it’s just a shame that A500 mini doesn’t feature the Amiga serious side and forgets what half the device is, not just a gaming system but a home computer. so I can only give them a 5 out of 10 for software for missing what half the device is.
+Again I feel it’s just a shame that A500 mini doesn’t feature the Amiga serious side and forgets what half the device is, not just a gaming system but a home computer.
+So I can only give them a 5 out of 10 for software for missing what half the device is.

 Price

-So is it worth it, well price its RRP is £129.99 at that price it is a little steep, when you compare it to other mini consoles that have come out before and especially when you compare it to a Pi systems, like the Pi400 with keyboard and mouse for £90 and that is slightly more powerful and can offer you an even better Amiga experience with presetups like Pimiga or Amikit XE.
-So with that in mind I feel it should be around the same price of £90 or less, lucky enough, it seems already companies are slowly lowering the price already, for a time it was £99.99 at the Game Collector ( https://www.thegamecollection.net/the-a500-mini?ff=5?tduid=23e5b6deb644d871a75ec1dbe997657b ) , I feel its a must buy for all fans of retro / amiga if it falls under £50, but at its current price its a 7 out of 10.
+So is it worth it, well price its RRP is £129.99 at that price it is a little steep, when you compare it to other mini consoles that have come out before and especially when you compare it to a Pi systems, like the Pi400 with keyboard and mouse for £90 and that is slightly more powerful and can offer you an even better Amiga experience with pre-setups like Pimiga or Amikit XE.
+So with that in mind I feel it should be around the same price of £90 or less, lucky enough, it seems already companies are slowly lowering the price already, for a time it was £99.99 at the Game Collector ( https://www.thegamecollection.net/the-a500-mini?ff=5?tduid=23e5b6deb644d871a75ec1dbe997657b ) , I feel its a must buy for all fans of retro / Amiga fans if it falls under £50, but at its current price its a 6 out of 10.

 Round up